Damage done to India’s image can’t be remedied by cricketers’ tweets: Congress hits out at Centre

 The Congress on Thursday mocked the Narendra Modi government for hitting back at foreign personalities who criticised the crackdown on farmers protests.
 The Opposition party said the damage done to India’s global image by the Centre’s “obduracy and undemocratic behaviour” cannot be remedied by propaganda.

 The government and pop icon Rihanna got embroiled in an unlikely row on Wednesday after the singer tweeted in support of the farmers protesting against the new reforms.
-In no time, her tweet went viral, and the protests drew global attention as prominent Western personalities echoed Rihanna’s support for the farmers’ movement.
+Rihanna’s tweet drew global attention to the protests as prominent Western personalities echoed her support for the farmers’ movement.

 Incensed by the international condemnation, the Ministry of External Affairs issued a statement calling the tweets a “sensationalist” attempt by “vested groups” to intervene in India’s internal matters.

 Shortly after, actors, celebrities and sports stars, many of whom have long been silent on the farmer protests, began tweeting in one voice.
 Among them were cricketing stars Sachin Tendulkar, Anil Kumble and Ravi Shastri.
-They used hashtags #IndiaAgainstPropaganda and #IndiaTogether, and wrote identical messages in support of the farm laws.
+They used hashtags #IndiaAgainstPropaganda and #IndiaTogether coined by the foreign ministry, and wrote identical messages in support of the laws.

 Congress MP Shashi Tharoor said it was embarrassing to the see the government trying to amplify its position through celebrities.
 “For GoI [government of India] to get Indian celebrities to react to Western ones is embarrassing,” he wrote on Twitter.
 “The damage done to India’s global image by GoI’s obduracy and undemocratic behaviour can’t be remedied by a cricketer’s tweets.”